ehmatthes/pcc_2e/challenges/challenges.md

 - [Automated Alien Invasion Player](../ai_player/)

     Learn how to write a program that plays Alien Invasion automatically.
 It's really interesting to see how the class-based structure of the Alien Invasion project lends itself to automated gameplay.
 You'll start out implementing a simple, naive strategy that shoots at aliens rather blindly.
-Then you'll build a series of more interesting and effective strategies.
+Then you'll learn a number of approaches that will help you develop more interesting and effective strategies.

     *You can start on this challenge after you have completed Chapter 14.*